aerhan/Data-Science/README.md

 # Data-Science

-This Repo includes Data Science Studies
+This Repo includes my studies in Data Science field